academe/SagePay-Integration/README.md

 Note that this example code deals only with using the gateway from the back-end.
 There is a JavaScript front-end too, with hooks to deal with expired session keys and card tokens.
+This library does provide support for the front end though, and this is noted where relevant.

 ### Installation